tim-minter/wordpress-on-ibm-cloud/README.md

 helm install stable/nfs-server-provisioner -f values.yaml --generate-name

 ```
 19. Install WordPress using Bitnami's Helm chart with additional parameters to integrate with Ingress and cert-manager.
 Replace the YOURDOMAIN placeholder with your domain name.
-The critical difference between this and the Bitnami docs is it has settings to use the nfs storage class created above.
-A ReadWriteMany storage option (like NFS) is required to enable scaling.
+There are critical differences between this command and the command in the Bitnami docs.
+The differences set the persitent storage class (for worpdress files) to use the NFS server created above, set the wordpress database to use the ibmc-block-gold storage class and enable caching properly which is absolutely critical to the overall performamce of Wordpress.

 ```
 helm install --set service.type=ClusterIP --set ingress.enabled=true --set ingress.certManager=true --set ingress.annotations."kubernetes\.io/ingress\.class"=nginx --set ingress.annotations."cert-manager\.io/cluster-issuer"=letsencrypt-prod --set ingress.hostname=YOURDOMAIN --set ingress.extraTls[0].hosts[0]=YOURDOMAIN --set ingress.extraTls[0].secretName=wordpress.local-tls --set persistence.accessMode=ReadWriteMany --set persistence.storageClass=nfs --set wordpressConfigureCache=true --set memcached.enabled=true --set allowOverrideNone=true --set htaccessPersistenceEnabled=true --set mariadb.primary.persistence.storageClass=ibmc-block-gold wordpress bitnami/wordpress
 ```
+## Notes on some of the settings in the command above:
-Note: Setting the below options turns on db caching and installs the w3 totalcache plugin using memcached which is highly recommended.
+Setting these options turns on db caching and installs the w3 totalcache plugin using memcached which is highly recommended.
 See https://github.com/bitnami/charts/tree/master/bitnami/wordpress

 ```
 --set memcached.enabled=true
 --set wordpressConfigureCache=true
 ```

+Setting this option makes the .htaccess file persistent and editable by plugins.
+See here for more into and if you should do this or not https://docs.bitnami.com/kubernetes/apps/wordpress/configuration/understand-htaccess/

 ```--set htaccessPersistenceEnabled=true```
-This makes the .htaccess file persistent and editable by plugins.
-See here for more into and if you should do this or not https://docs.bitnami.com/kubernetes/apps/wordpress/configuration/understand-htaccess/

 Note: All possible settings are described here https://github.com/bitnami/charts/blob/master/bitnami/wordpress/values.yaml